 History of the Victorian & Edwardian Tea Dress or Tea Gown

-“The tea gown, on the other hand, drapes the figure loosely so as to fall in graceful folds, and may be regarded as a distinct economy, as it so often takes the place of a more expensive dress.” – The Evolution of Fashion, Florence Mary Gardiner 1897
+“The tea gown, on the other hand, drapes the figure loosely so as to fall in graceful folds, and may be regarded as a distinct economy, as it so often takes the place of a more expensive dress.” – The Evolution of Fashion, Florence Mary Gardiner, 1897

-The 1870s Victorian tea gown looked unfitted with large draping train at the back and pleats along the front (somewhat like Regency gowns.)
+The 1870s Victorian tea gown looked unfitted with large draping train at the back and pleats along the front (somewhat like Regency gowns).
 They resembled fancy bedroom robes.
-With the rise of the bustle era the tea gown followed the bustle shape too.
-Lighter fabrics and delicate details and sometimes a lack of corset (gasp!) continue to make the gown look relaxed even though most women still needed to wear full foundations.
+With the rise of the bustle era, the tea gown followed the bustle shape, too.
+Lighter fabrics and delicate details and sometimes a lack of corset (gasp!) continued to make the gown look relaxed, even though most women still needed to wear full foundations.

-By the Edwardian era, tea gowns were a regular part of a woman’s wardrobe outside of her home too.
-Tea time became more flexible as well as the location changed to outside porches and gardens.
-The sexual overtones vanished as these dresses became part of everyday summer fashions of the teens and early 20s.
-Nearly all Edwardian tea gowns were white eyelet, embroidery or lace inset sheer gowns.
-During fall and winter darker color gowns were worn.
+By the Edwardian era, tea gowns were a regular part of a woman’s wardrobe outside of her home, too.
+Tea time became more flexible as well, as the location changed to outside porches and gardens.
+The sexual overtones vanished as these dresses became part of everyday summer fashions of the teens and early ’20s.
+Nearly all Edwardian tea gowns were white eyelet, embroidery, or lace inset sheer gowns.
+During fall and winter, darker color gowns were worn.